-Even then however the tribe leader was still unsure, but agreed for now at least to let the Ape recover in their village.
+Even then however the tribe leader was still unsure, but agreed for now at least to let Kong recover in their village.

-Kong had been kept in Gerisian’s family’s hut overnight, and though the Ape was made comfortable by Gerisian, the recent horrors it had been through haunted it’s dreams.
+Kong had been kept in Gerisian’s family’s hut overnight, and though he was made comfortable by Gerisian, the recent horrors the monkey had been through haunted it’s dreams.

-Gerisian’s little sister who had been playing with the Dinosaur stood at the back, curious but also scared a little of the small Ape.
+Gerisian’s little sister who had been playing with the Dinosaur stood at the back, curious, but also scared a little of the strange new creature her sister had brought home.
 The fact that it was almost human in it’s appearance, movements and expressions just made it all the more unnerving.

-The little Ape intitially crawled away from the Dinosaur in fear.
-It didn’t have the best experience with reptiles to be fair.
+Kong initially crawled away from the Dinosaur in fear.
+It didn’t have the best experience with reptiles to be fair, but the Protoceratops followed him, which soon caused Kong to jump on the Dinosaurs back and start biting it in self defense.

 Gerisian’s sister, named Herisic, instantly tried to pull Kong off of the Dinosaur.
-Kong held on tightly however until Gerisian entered the room.
-The Ape stopped in it’s tracks at the sight of her.
+Kong held on tightly however until Gerisian entered the room and Kong stopped in his tracks at the sight of her.

 Herisic quickly rushed the Protoceratoprs outside to tend to it’s wounds.
-Fortunately the Ape’s single bite wound wasn’t deep and the little Dinosaur would recover easily.
-Herisic however was furious and picked up her fathers spear.
-Gerisian however got in the way of Kong.
+Fortunately the Kong’s single bite wound wasn’t deep and the little Dinosaur would recover easily.
+Herisic however was furious and picked up her fathers spear, but Gerisian got in the way of Kong.

 Herisic slowly dropped the spear.